What Is Mount and Balance Tires?

 Proper lubrication can reduce bead damage, makes mounting easier, and helps the tire’s bead fit easily into the proper place on the rim flange.
 Be sure to lubricate both the wheel and tire bead.
 And remember, avoid both water-based and petroleum- based lubricants.
 Water-based lubricants can cause both wheels and steel tire cord to rust, while petroleum-based lubricants can destroy rubber over time.
 We recommend using only a high-quality, vegetable oil-based lubricant for truck tire mounting.
 Your mounting supplies dealer should be able to provide you with an appropriate lubricant.

 Use the red and yellow dots you find on Bridgestone tires to help minimize radial runout and aid in initial static balance.
 Be sure to align any dots correctly.
-Then, making sure that you follow all OSHA, RMA, tire manufacturer and shop procedures, proceed to seat the beads.
+Then, follow all OSHA, RMA, tire manufacturer and shop procedures, proceed to seat the beads.

 How can you check your wheel and tire assembly for concentricity?

-Use the tiny ring that’s moulded into the tire near the bead and check its distance from the edge of the bead flange.
-Check it in at least four locations, 90 degrees apart, and do this on both sides of the tire.
-The moulded ring must be the same distance from the flange in all locations.
-If you can see a difference, the tire is not concentrically mounted.
+Use the small ring molded into the tire near the bead to check its distance from the edge of the bead flange.
+Check this at least four locations, 90 degrees apart, on both sides of the tire.
+The ring should sit at the same distance from the flange everywhere.
+If you see a difference, the tire is not concentrically mounted.

 What others are reading